ilaffey2/activism-scraper/README.md

 Extension of boilerplate webscraper by Ania Kubow

 My first time messing around with webscraping, but hopefully useful for people!

+Currently I have spun up a website using Heroku.
+If this scales maybe we will use something else?

+www.activism-hub.com
 ## Goal

 To provide a scraped collection of sites for activism, combined into one place